liangyinchuan/blog/how-to-deploy-laravel.md

 dep deploy
 ```

-If every think goes well, deployer will create next structure on server in `deploy_path`:
+If every think goes well, deployer will create next structure on remote host in `deploy_path`:

 ```text
 ├── .dep